SUNET/cnaas-nms/docs/reporef/index.rst

 groups.yml:

+A device in CNaaS-NMS will be a member of exactly one primary group, and optionally any number of secandary groups.
+Primary groups can be used to configure settings per group.
+Secondary groups can be used to assign VXLAN memberships, select devices for synchronization or firmware upgrade etc.

-Contains a dictionary named "groups", that contains a list of groups.
+groups.yml contains a dictionary named "groups", that contains a list of groups.
 Each group is defined as a dictionary with a single key named "group", and that key contains a dictionary with two keys:

 - name: A string representing a name.
 No spaces.
-- regex: A Python style regex that matches on device hostnames
+- regex: A Python style regex that matches on device hostnames.
+- group_priority: Optional integer value 0-100.
+Specifies which group should have the highest priority when determining the primary group for a device.
+  Higher value means higher priority.
+Defaults to 0, value of 1 is reserved for builtin group DEFAULT.

+There will always exist a group called DEFAULT with group_priority 1 even if it's not specified in groups.yml.

 All devices that matches the regex will be included in the group.